, Back to Journal

-9 April 2026,storyfile alternative, hereafter alternative, legacy platform, digital biography, life story app, preserve memories, family history, ai memorial
+3 June 2026,storyfile alternative, hereafter alternative, legacy platform, digital biography, life story app, preserve memories, family history, storyfile bankruptcy

-StoryFile Life was one of the most ambitious ideas in this space.
-The concept: record hours of video answers to guided questions, and then use AI to let people have interactive "conversations" with that recording after you are gone.
-The idea generated real media attention and won fans in the tech and grief communities alike.
+StoryFile Life was an ambitious product.
+The concept: record guided video answers and use AI to let people have interactive "conversations" with that recording after you are gone.
+It attracted real media attention and a genuine following in the tech and grief communities.

-HereAfter AI takes a similar approach: record audio answers to interview prompts, create a conversational AI version of yourself, and let family members ask it questions later.
-The pitch is compelling, particularly for people thinking about what they want to leave behind.
+HereAfter AI offered a similar premise: record audio answers to interview prompts, build a conversational AI based on your voice, let family ask it questions later.
+The vision was warm and the format accessible.

-The current state is harder to recommend.
-The HereAfter AI app holds a 1.5-star average on the App Store, and the product has not seen meaningful updates in over two years.
-User reviews reflect frustration with basic functionality and a product that feels unmaintained.
-For something you are trusting with a life story, that track record gives pause.
+In practice, HereAfter AI has been dormant for some time.
+The app holds roughly a 1.5-star average on the App Store, and there have been no meaningful product updates in over two years.
+User reviews describe basic functionality issues and a product that no longer feels maintained.
+For something you are trusting with irreplaceable recordings, that track record is a meaningful warning sign.

-On Vivlore, you can create a free Life Moment page for any occasion: a birth, a wedding, a graduation, a retirement, or a person you want to remember.
-Pages are public and shareable from day one.
-Paid biographies unlock a full life story format with chapters, memories, and collaborative editing by the whole family.
-And unlike the other two platforms in this comparison, Vivlore is live, working, and free to start.
+On Vivlore, you can create a free tribute page for any occasion: a birth, a wedding, a graduation, a retirement, or someone you want to remember.
+Pages are public and shareable from the start.
+Paid biographies unlock a full life story format with chapters, memories, and collaborative editing so the whole family can contribute.
+And unlike either platform in this comparison, Vivlore is live, working, and free to start.

 Feature Comparison